This article has been reviewed by Thanai Pongdee, MD, FAAAAI

 Treatment & Management

-The best way to manage FPIES is to strictly avoid the food that triggers an allergic response.
+The best way to manage FPIES is to strictly avoid the food that triggers an allergic reaction.
 This requires careful attention to your child’s diet.
 If a severe reaction does occur, treatment includes the administration of intravenous fluids to counteract fluid loss from vomiting and diarrhea.
 Steroids may also be given to calm the reaction.

 The good news is FPIES usually resolves with time.
 Your child will need to be closely followed by a physician to discuss what foods are safe and when it may be time to determine if FPIES has resolved.
 With proper medical attention and a personalized dietary plan to ensure proper nutrition, children with FPIES can grow and thrive.